Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning

 \subsubsection{Approach}

 \automl{} systems themselves are often heavily hyperparameterized.
-In our case, we deem the model selection strategy and budget allocation strategy (see Sections~\ref{ssec:components} and~\ref{ssec:resource_allocation}) as important choices the user has to make when using an \automl{} system to obtain high performance.
+In our case, we deem the model selection strategy and budget allocation strategy (see Sections~\ref{ssec:resource_allocation} and~\ref{ssec:components}) as important choices the user has to make when using an \automl{} system to obtain high performance.
 These decisions depend on both the given dataset and the available resources.
 As there is also an interaction between the two strategies and the optimal portfolio $\Portfolio$, we consider here that the optimization policy $\policy$ is parameterized by a combination of (i) model selection strategy, (ii) budget allocation strategy and (iii) a portfolio constructed for the choice of the two strategies.
-In our case these are eight different policies ($\{$3-fold CV, 5-fold CV, 10-fold CV, holdout$\}\times\{$SH, FB$\}$).
+In our case, these are eight different policies ($\{$3-fold CV, 5-fold CV, 10-fold CV, holdout$\}\times\{$SH, FB$\}$).

 We introduce a new layer on top of \automl{} systems that automatically selects a policy~$\policy$ for a new dataset.
-We show an overview of this system in Figure~\ref{fig:schema_main} which consists of a training (TR1--TR6) and a testing stage (TE1--TE4).
-In brief, in training steps TR1--TR3, we obtain a performance matrix of size $|\Candidates| \times \vert\MetaSet\vert$, where $\Candidates$ is a set of candidate ML pipelines, and $\vert\MetaSet\vert$ is the number of representative \emph{meta}-datasets.
-Having collected datasets $\MetaSet$ (we describe in Section~\ref{sssec:datasets} how we did this for our experiments), we obtain the candidate ML pipelines (TR1) by running \autosklearn{} on each dataset and build the performance matrix as described in Section \ref{ssec:portfolio:approach} by evaluating each of these candidate pipelines on each dataset (TR2) as described in Section~\ref{sssec:meta-data-generation}.
-This matrix is used to build a portfolio as described in Section~\ref{sec:portfolio} for each combination of model selection and budget allocation strategy in training step TR3.
-These combinations of portfolio, model selection strategy and budget allocation strategy are our policies.
+We show an overview of this system in Figure~\ref{fig:schema_main} which consists of a training (TR1--TR6) and a testing stage (MtL1--2 and TE1--TE2). \updates{In brief, in training steps TR1--TR3, we perform the same steps that we have already outlined in Figure~\ref{fig:schema_posh}.
+However, we now do so for each combination of model selection and budget allocation strategy.} Our policies are combinations of a portfolio, a model selection strategy and a budget allocation strategy.